Step 1: Enable the Data Port on Your Electricity Meter

-Usually behind a small cover
+It's usually behind a small cover

-Labeled "P1", "Customer", or "User"
+Labeled "P1", "Customer", "User" or "RJ12"

 RJ12 size (like old telephone jack)